-A clinical trial is a carefully planned study with human volunteers to find out if a treatment is safe and effective.
-This kind of scientific study is key to all medical advances, because it helps answer these questions:
+A clinical trial is a research study on human participants to determine whether a treatment is safe and effective.
+It aims to answer three key questions:

 Phases of clinical trials

 Researchers conduct clinical trials in phases, I through IV.